benlue/coServ/README.md

 + Hosting multiple web sites on a single coServ server.
 It's extremely easy to do so.

+## Development Guides
+Articles and guides can be found [here](https://github.com/coimotion/coServ/wiki).

 ## Install
 npm install coserv